sshaar/clef2020-factchecking-task1/README.md

 ### Input Dataset

-The datasets are text files with the information TAB separated.
+The datasets are TAB separated text files.
 The text encoding is UTF-8.
-You will get:
+A row of the file has the following format:

 > topic_id <TAB> tweet_id <TAB> tweet_url <TAB> tweet_text <TAB> claim <TAB> claim_worthiness